stanley-gu/qual/proposal.md

 ### Expected Results and Proposed Alternatives

-# Summary and Future Directions
+# Summary and Future Directions Treatment of CD73-defiency with bisphosphonates
+may also have an added advantage for reducing the effects of osteoporosis-like trabecular bone weakening, which has been found in CD73 -/- mice [@Takedachi2012].
+However, this has not yet been reported in humans.

 # Exam Question